jliszka/jliszka.github.com/_posts/2013-10-01-how-traffic-actually-works.md

 ### Some code

 Let's see how well this model predicts reality.
-Here's some code that determines the flow rate and the speed of traffic as a function of occupancy (cars per km), according to the following distance model:
+Here's some code that determines the flow rate and the speed of traffic as a function of occupancy (cars per km), according to the following-distance model:

 {% highlight scala %}
 def traffic(carsPerKm: Double, carLength: Double = 5.0, secondsBetweenCars: Double = 1.8) = {